Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 Again, set a position filter, only this time set it to greater than 9.9, so it displays positions from 10 and lower.

 Sort your results by impressions, to see keywords with high visibility.
-It means people are using these queries to search Google.
+It means these are popular search queries on Google.

 To make this tactic even more effective, you can research your competition and see what it takes to outrank them.